 \section{Setup}

-Consider an infinite two-player zero-sum game that is given by a triple $\left(A,\left(\partition_n\right)_{n\in\bbn},W\right)$ where $A$ is a finite set of \emph{actions}, $\partition_n$ is a partition of $A^n$ for every $n\in\bbn$, and $W\subseteq A^\bbn$ is a Borel set, the \emph{winning set} of player 1.
-The game is played in stages: Player 1 chooses an action $a_0\in A$; then player 2 chooses an action $a_1\in A$; then player 1 chooses an action $a_2\in A$, and so on, ad infinitum.
-Before choosing $a_n$, the player who plays at stage $n$ receives some information about his opponent's actions at previous stages: Let $h=(a_0,a_1,\dots,a_{n-1})$ be the \emph{finite history} that consists of the actions played before stage $n$; then before choosing $a_n$, the player who plays at stage $n$ observes the atom of $\partition_n$ that contains $h$.
+Consider an infinite two-player zero-sum game that is given by a triple $\left(A,\left(\partition_n\right)_{n\in\bbn},W\right)$ where $A$ is a finite set of \emph{actions}, $\partition_n$ is a partition of $A^n$ for every $n\in\bbn$, the \emph{information partition of stage $n$}, and $W\subseteq A^\bbn$ is a Borel set, the \emph{winning set} of player 1.
+The game is played in stages: player 1 chooses an action $a_0\in A$; then player 2 chooses an action $a_1\in A$; then player 1 chooses an action $a_2\in A$, and so on, ad infinitum.
+Before choosing $a_n$, the player who plays at stage $n$ receives some information about the actions of previous stages: Let $h=(a_0,a_1,\dots,a_{n-1})$ be the \emph{finite history} that consists of the actions played before stage $n$; then before choosing $a_n$, the player who plays at stage $n$ observes the atom of $\partition_n$ that contains $h$.
 Player 1 wins the game if the \emph{infinite history} $(a_0,a_1,\dots)$ is in $W$.
 When the action set and information partitions are fixed, I denote the game by $\Gamma(W)$.

 A \emph{behavioral strategy} $x=(x_n)_{n\in\bbn}$ of player 1 is a sequence $\{x_n: \partition_n\rightarrow \Delta(A)\}_{n=0,2,4,\dots}$ of functions: At stage $n$, after observing the finite history $h=(a_0,a_1,\dots,a_{n-1})$, player 1 randomizes his action according to $x_n(\pi_n(h))$, where $\pi_n(h)$ is the atom of $\partition_n$ that contains $h$.
 Abusing notations, I sometimes write $x_n(h)$ instead of $x_n(\pi_n(h))$.
 Behavioral strategies $y$ of player 2 are defined analogously.